digi604/As3-Mouse-Wheel-Fixer/README.md

 As3 Mouse Wheel Fixer
 =====================

-- fixes chrome, safari  different scroll speeds
+- fixes chrome & safari scroll speeds
 - horizontal scrolling
 - no javascript files needed
+- one function to initialize
-- BSD Licence
+- GPL Licence
+- based on code from spark framework